kardolus/proofing-server/README.md

 Original tests have been scrapped after adding jwt auth to routes.
 New tests are needed.

 Build is likely passing.
-Will require Config file like below with cloudinary url and your JWT Secret.
+Will require Config file like below with cloudinary url and your JWT Secret

-CONFIG.JS
+config.js

 		exports.DATABASE_URL = process.env.DATABASE_URL ||